imfycc/privacy-policy/README.md

-# privacy-policy
+# Privacy Policy

-Privacy policies for my projects
+> Privacy policies for my projects

+I don't collect any personal information, so most of the policies are almost identical.